-A 40,000-seat stadium hosted international musical performances and sporting events is also located in this San Jose park.
+A 40,000-seat stadium hosting international musical performances and sporting events is also located in this San Jose park.
 The stadium’s architecture is a sight to behold, even if you are not attending an event there.

-You have plenty of things to do in Costa Rica.
 One of the top enchanting destinations in Costa Rica is La Fortuna or La Fortuna de San Carlos.
 With its colorful gardens and large church, the town is centered on a beautiful park.

 Nearly every viewpoint in La Fortuna provides a view of Arenal Volcano, the main star of the scene.
-Restaurants, hotels, tour companies, and shops are found on the central park streets and lodges near the volcano and Lake Arenal.
+Restaurants, hotels, tour companies, and shops are on central park streets and lodges near the volcano and Lake Arenal.

-A hanging bridge spans the rainforest canopy, a zip line that flies through the sky, a waterfall rappel, and a whitewater raft plunges churning water.
+A hanging bridge spans the rainforest canopy, a zip line flies through the sky, a waterfall rappel, and a whitewater raft plunges churning water.
 There is so much to choose from that knowing where to begin can be difficult.